-The DiaSource catalogs (NSF-DOE Vera C. Rubin Observatory 2025i) contains data on all the sources detected at a > 5σ significance - including those associated with known Solar System objects - in the difference\images.
-Unlike sources detected in visit\images, sources detected in difference images (hereafter, "DiaSources") have gone through an association step during which an attempt has been made to associate them with into underlying objects called "DiaObject"s.
-The DiaSource catalog consolidates all this information across multiple visits and bands.
+• The DiaSource catalogs (NSF-DOE Vera C. Rubin Observatory 2025j) contains data on all the sources detected at a $> 5\sigma$ significance - including those associated with known Solar System objects - in the difference_images.
+Unlike sources detected in visit_images, sources detected in difference images (hereafter, "DiaSources") have gone through an association step in which an attempt has been made to associate them into underlying objects called "DiaObject"s. he DiaSource catalog consolidates all this information across multiple visits and bands.
 The detections reported in the DiaSource catalog have not undergone deblending.